NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 It also supports **Morphing** of vertex attributes position, normal, tangent, color_0, texcoord_0, texcoord_1 and **Skinning** of vertex attributes position, normal, tangent.
 All animation handling is currently implemented on the CPU using a single thread.

-The animation values drive the respective node values which in turn affect the matrices inside the glTF asset's node graph.
-Currently that affects only instance and camera matrices, means the placement of meshes and cameras inside the scene.
+The animation values drive the respective node values which in turn affect the matrices or weights inside the glTF asset's node tree.

 Initially when loading a glTF asset, all animations are disabled because models with animations wouldn't accumulate a noise free image while animating with default render settings.